HexCodeCC/DynaCode/README.md

 DynaCode adds basic onscreen elements (nodes) but also provides features that developer can use to create their own nodes.

 ### Install
 DynaCode is not finished yet, but you *can* use it.
 To do so simply download the **build/DynaCode.lua** and save it in your ComputerCraft computer.
-When fully realeased a pastebin installer will be available.
+When fully released a pastebin installer will be available.

 Once the **DynaCode.lua** file is inside of your computer, simply use this line of code at the start of your file:

 ```lua
 dofile("path/to/DynaCode.lua")
 ```
-Then all DynaCode classes will be available.
+Then all DynaCode classes will be available, you can also define your own classes after running `dofile`.

 ### Help